JasonJWilliamsNY/profile/index.md

   Mimi the Goose"
 - "I am best adapted to an environment of unlimited plenty"
 - "(sigh) Years that could have been spent erecting my pleasure dome"
+- "Still, those individuals who, by a 'stroke of undeserved luck', have 'not quite adjusted to the prevailing norms' can, at the very least, initiate change."

 **Kryptonite**: Most pop music